-Although In-Person Hearings are presumed in Civil Proceedings, a party or parties may request a Remote Hearing by providing a motion to the [court manager] [clerk] at least days [before the hearing] [after service of the notice of hearing or, if none, after publication of the court's calendar noticing the hearing] and serving the other parties with the motion.
+Although In-Person Hearings are presumed in Civil Proceedings, a party or parties may request a Remote Hearing by providing a motion to the Clerk of Court in District Court matters or the Court Manager in Superior Court matters at least 5 days before the hearing and serving the other parties with the motion.
 The motion shall describe the reason for the request, and the physical location(s) of the individual(s) while participating.
 Criminal and civil jury trials are not permitted to be conducted entirely remotely, except for witness testimony and jury management functions, as described in Section 9 of this order.